Miami Herald: 20th century

 In 1903, Frank B. Stoneman, father of Marjory Stoneman Douglas, reorganized and moved the Orlando Record to Miami.
 The first edition was published September 15, 1903, as the Miami Evening Record.
 After the recession of 1907, the newspaper had severe financial difficulties.
 In December 1907 it began to publish as the Miami Morning News-Record.
 Its largest creditor was Henry Flagler.
 Through a loan from Henry Flagler, Frank B. Shutts, who was also the founder of the law firm Shutts & Bowen, acquired the paper and renamed it the Miami Herald on December 1, 1910.
 Shutts, originally from Indiana, had come to Florida to monitor the bankruptcy proceedings of the Fort Dallas Bank.
 Although it is the longest continuously published newspaper in Miami, the earliest newspaper in the region was The Tropical Sun, established in 1891.
 The Miami Metropolis, which later became The Miami News, was founded in 1896, and was the Heralds oldest competitor until 1988, when it went out of business.

 During the Florida land boom of the 1920s, the Miami Herald was the largest newspaper in the world, as measured by lines of advertising.
 During the Great Depression in the 1930s, the Herald came close to receivership, but recovered.

 On October 25, 1939, John S. Knight, son of a noted Ohio newspaperman, bought the Herald from Frank B. Shutts.
 Knight became editor and publisher, and made his brother, James L. Knight, the business manager.
 The Herald had 383 employees.
 Lee Hills arrived as city editor in September 1942.
 He later became the Heralds publisher and eventually the chairman of Knight-Ridder Inc., a position he held until 1981.

 The Herald was also involved in its first First Amendment Supreme Court case, Pennekamp v.
-Florida 328 U.S. 331 (1946), in which it and one of its editors, John D. Pennekamp for whom John Pennekamp Coral Reef State Park is named for, were held in contempt of court by the Dade County Circuit Court for two publications it made on November 2 and November 7 in 1944, both of which were critical of the court's operations.
+Florida 328 U.S. 331 (1946), in which it and one of its editors, John D. Pennekamp for whom John Pennekamp Coral Reef State Park is named for, were held in contempt of court by the Dade County Circuit Court for two publications it made on November 2 and November 7, 1944, both of which were critical of the court's operations.
 The Supreme Court sided with Pennekamp and the Herald, and ultimately held that under the facts of that case, "the danger to fair judicial administration has not the clearness and immediacy necessary to close the door of permissible public comment, and the judgment is reversed as violative of petitioners' right of free expression in the press under the First and Fourteenth Amendments."